jlan84/heavy-equipment-auction-case-study/README.md

 # Linear models case study

-You and your group have two options for this case study.
+Depending on your campus (check with your instructors), you and your group have two options for this case study.
 <br/>
 <br/>
 ### Forecast HIV incidence in US counties